secure-software-engineering/Boomerang/docs/boomerang/boomerang_setup.md

 While doing that, it computes relevant alias information.

 In the following sections, we give an overview of relevant constructs and API calls.
-We highly recommend to take a look at the [Examples](./../boomerang/examples.md) to see the best way to combine these constructs.
+We highly recommend to take a look at the examples to see the best way to combine these constructs.

 ## Backward Queries